justinkay/coda/README.md

 ## View results

 Results are saved to a SQLite database managed by MLFlow.
 See scripts in `paper/` for how to query the database to summarize results.

-You can also visualize results through the MLFlow UI using `mlflow ui --backend-store-uri sqlite:///coda.sqlite`, however you will need to first aggregate results from different seeds (TODO: Aggregation script coming soon).
+You can also visualize results through the MLFlow UI using `mlflow ui --backend-store-uri sqlite:///coda.sqlite`, however you will need to first aggregate results from different seeds by running `python scripts/aggregate_results.py`.

 ## Reference